arocnies/miniature-goggles/README.md

 # miniature-goggles
-A command used to analyze Linux processes.
+A process analysis tool for Bash.

 Site: [http://arocnies.github.io/miniature-goggles/](http://arocnies.github.io/miniature-goggles/)

-## Usage

-## Package
-To package miniature-goggles, navigate to the project's root directory and run the following commands:
-`dpkg-deb --build miniature-goggles_0.5`

-## Install
+## How to build goggles:
-To install miniature-goggles, navigate to the project's root directory and run the following commands:
+Navigate to the project's root directory and run `buildInstall.sh`.
-`dpkg -i miniature-goggles_0.5.deb`